Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Discussion Conclusion

-In comparison to alternative clustering techniques, our approach cluster correctly all examples we tested, even the complicated, chaotic DS generated by the Duffing equation.
-Our approach also allowed to identify correctly in each cases the attractors location within an error inferior to $5\%$.
-Nevertheless our algorithm relies heavily on the reconstruction of the correct graph.
-Whenever the velocity-augmented kernel is not able to reconstruct the correct graph the clustering performance degrades drastically and it is not possible to locate the attractors anymore.
+In comparison to alternative clustering techniques, our approach clusters correctly all examples we tested, even the complicated, chaotic DS generated by the Duffing equation.
+Our approach also allowed to identify correctly in each cases the attractors' location within an error inferior to $5\%$.
+Nevertheless, our algorithm relies heavily on the reconstruction of the correct graph.
+Whenever the velocity-augmented kernel is not able to reconstruct the correct graph, the clustering performance degrades drastically and it is not possible to locate the attractors anymore.
 This generally happens in extreme cases of considerable high curvature of the sampled trajectories.
 In addition we highlight that Spectral Clustering taking advantage of the kernel proposed in this work is capable of matching the clustering performance of our algorithm.
-Although Spectral Clustering does not exploit the particular structure of the DS in the embedding space and therefore is incapable of assessing the location of the attractors.
+However Spectral Clustering does not exploit the particular structure of the DS in the embedding space, and therefore, it is incapable of assessing the location of the attractors.

 A usual approach to determining the attractors is to search for zero-velocity crossing.
-Velocity-crossing usually performs poorly when you have sharp curvatures, since at the junction the velocity may decrease importantly.
-By using the velocity-augmented kernel and sending data in a latent space, our approach is robust to this and can embed highly curvy dynamics, while determining the true attractors.
+Velocity-crossing usually performs poorly around sharp curvatures since, at the junction, the velocity may decrease importantly.
+By using the velocity-augmented kernel, our approach is robust to sharp curvatures and can embed highly curvy dynamics, while determining the true attractors.

 In all examples used in this paper, the DS were 2-dimensional and represented single motion patterns, However, our algorithm is not limited theoretically to 2D and scales well to higher dimensions since both the proposed kernel and the Laplacian matrix are dimension-independent.
 The dimension of the embedding space is upper bounded by the number of trajectories sampled and it does not depend on the dimension of the original space.